 Pros

-- High yields on both savings accounts: The Online Savings account offers a 3.70% APY while savers with a large enough deposit (at least $250,000) can earn up to 4.10%.
+- High yields on both savings accounts: The Online Savings account offers a competitive APY while savers with a large enough deposit can earn even more with a Tiered Savings account.

 - Sign-up bonus for Tiered Savings: While it can be challenging to earn, you can potentially earn a $200 bonus when you open a new account.